 Protect Your Property

 Protect your property form the hazards of flooding by ensuring your lot slopes away from the building; building a small flood wall, earthen berm, or ditch; placing watertight closures over the doorways; or raising the structure.
 (All of the above requires a permit from the City of Minot.)

 Maintaining drainage facilities can also prevent local flooding.
 Blockages can occur through dumping yard waste and other debris into our open drainage channels and on our City streets.
-Dumping in waterways, this includes the City’s curb and gutter system, is a violation of City of Minot Code of Ordinances and should be reported to the Engineering Department at (701) 857-4100.
+Dumping in waterways, including the City’s curb and gutter system, is a violation of City of Minot Code of Ordinances and should be reported to the Engineering Department at (701) 857-4100.

 Create an Action Plan